Chart Color Schemes

 Croydon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Croydon's dwelling structure, as recorded in the latest Census, consisted of 83.5% houses and 16.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Melbourne metro had 87.2% houses and 12.8% other dwellings.
-Home ownership in Croydon was similar to Melbourne metro at 33.1%, with the rest of dwellings either mortgaged (39.4%) or rented (27.5%).
-The median monthly mortgage repayment in Croydon was $1,985, lower than Melbourne metro's average of $2,000.
+The dwelling structure in Croydon, as per the latest Census, consisted of 83.5% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 87.2% houses and 12.8% other dwellings.
+Home ownership in Croydon was at 33.1%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (39.4%) or rented (27.5%).
+The median monthly mortgage repayment in the area was $1,985, lower than Melbourne metro's average of $2,000.
 The median weekly rent figure in Croydon was recorded at $380, compared to Melbourne metro's $385.
 Nationally, Croydon's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing